 The Application class startAppMethod method enables you to initiate a separate application process, starting with a specified method of your Application subclass.
-By default, the application's process terminates when the execution of the method is completed, unless a form is created.
+By default, the application's process terminates when the execution of the method is completed, unless a form is created, in which case it terminates when the form closes.